blab/cartography/docs/index.md

 The genome data we used for h3n2 HA influenza is from the NCBI Influenza database.
 We used [this search](https://www.ncbi.nlm.nih.gov/genomes/FLU/Database/nph-select.cgi?cdate_has_day=true&cdate_has_month=true&cmd=show_query&collapse=on&country=any&defline_saved=%3E%7Baccession%7D%20%7Bstrain%7D%20%7Byear%7D/%7Bmonth%7D/%7Bday%7D%20%7Bsegname%7D&fyear=2015&go=database&host=Human&lab=exclude&lineage=include&niaid=include&qcollapse=on&searchin=strain&segment=4&sequence=N&showfilters=true&sonly=on&subtype_h=3&subtype_mix=include&subtype_n=2&swine=include&tyear=2020&type=a&vac_strain=include).
 Clades were defined by reasonable phylogenetic signal.
 The Zika data was curated by Allison Black, with sequences from Genbank and the Bedford Lab.
 Clades were defined by regionally important introductions as well as by reasonable phylogenetic signal in terms of mutations on branches.
+The MERS data was downloaded from [this link](https://elifesciences.org/download/aHR0cHM6Ly9jZG4uZWxpZmVzY2llbmNlcy5vcmcvYXJ0aWNsZXMvMzEyNTcvZWxpZmUtMzEyNTctZmlnMS1kYXRhNS12My56aXA-/elife-31257-fig1-data5-v3.zip?_hash=YhuQfm%2BGO%2BY6MsWLZB4WrPQvYtSlHOhLnzwnvTaesws%3D), which was split into a Newick tree and Aligned FASTA file. [@dudas_carvalho_rambaut_bedford_2018]
+Clades were not used in this analysis, as the host of camel and human was more scientifically useful and phylogenetically accurate to the Newick tree.
-We analyzed Influenza A/h3n2, Zika, and MERS genomes and created a FASTA file of multiple sequence alignments with MAFFT v7.407 [@Katoh2002] via augur align [@Hadfield2018] and phylogenies with IQ-TREE v1.6.10 [@Nguyen2014] via augur tree version 5.4.1.
+We analyzed Influenza A/h3n2 and Zika by creating a FASTA file of multiple sequence alignments with MAFFT v7.407 [@Katoh2002] via augur align [@Hadfield2018] and phylogenies with IQ-TREE v1.6.10 [@Nguyen2014] via augur tree version 9.0.0.

 We used two different methods of transforming the data; Scaling and centering the data, and a Hamming distance similarity matrix.
 For Scaling and Centering the data, we performed PCA on the matrix of nucleotides from the multiple sequence alignment using scikit-learn [@jolliffe_cadima_2016].
 An explained variance plot was created to determine the amount of PCs created, which is in the supplementary figures section.
-We also ran UMAP on the first 10 leading PCs to see if patterns not fully captured by the embedding were seen through UMAP clustering.
-The plots and analysis for UMAP on the first 10 PCs is available in the supplemental figures section.

 For Hamming distance, we created a similarity matrix.
 By comparing every genome with every other genome and clustering based on their Hamming distance, distance-based methods take the overall structure of the multidimensional data and groups together genomes that have similar differences.